datawire/datawire-connect/docs/cli/login.rst

 --password
 &&&&&&&&&&&

-**Optional** Allows the user to specify his password directly in the command.
+Optional.
+Allows the user to specify his password directly in the command.

 Equivalent Options
 %%%%%%%%%%%%%%%%%%